 - Handling and completeness of responses to judges’ questions

-Finalist presentations will be videotaped so the presentations can be shared.
+All finalist presentations will be videotaped so the presentations can be shared.